Internet of Things (IoT) Infrastructure: 9 Factors to Consider

 Contents

-The potential of the Internet of Things (IoT) to create a more connected and efficient world is often praised.
-But success is not given.
-Too many companies make the mistake of viewing IoT as just an ecosystem of devices.
-However, a recent joint report from the University of South Florida and Universidade NOVA de Lisboa highlights the complexity of integrating IoT into any organization.
-Challenges include significant security and privacy issues, comprehensive systems design, and effective collaboration with artificial intelligence (AI) tools.
+According to a recent joint report from the University of South Florida and Universidade NOVA de Lisboa, there are multiple challenges to overcome wen integrating IoT into any organization.
+Some of them include significant security and privacy issues, comprehensive systems design, and effective collaboration with artificial intelligence (AI) tools.

 What Is the Internet of Things